Aillie-Ifraeem/Amazon-Clone/README.md

-# Amazon-Clone
+Amazon-Clone
-A frontend-focused Amazon Clone built primarily with **JavaScript**, replicating real-world e-commerce behavior such as product listing, cart management, quantity updates, delivery options, and checkout flow.
-This project focuses on **JavaScript logic, state handling, and UI interactions**, while product data is fetched from an external backend.
+A frontend-focused Amazon Clone built primarily with "JavaScript", replicating real-world e-commerce behavior such as product listing, cart management, quantity updates, delivery options, and checkout flow.
+This project focuses on "JavaScript logic, state handling, and UI interactions", while product data is fetched from an external backend.

+in this project i have used Git (Git is a free, open-source distributed version control system (VCS) used for tracking changes in computer files, most commonly source code during software development) and also used jasmine (Jasmine is a popular, open-source behavior-driven development (BDD) testing framework for JavaScript.)

 Key Features